European Parliament begins voting for new president | DW | 03.07.2019

 He will face off against German Greens MEP Ska Keller, whose grouping in parliament made significant gains in elections in May.

-Spain's Sira Rego is running on behalf of the United Left, while the European Conservatives and Reformists have been forward Czech lawmaker Jan Zahradil.
+Spain's Sira Rego is running on behalf of the United Left, while the European Conservatives and Reformists have put forward Czech lawmaker Jan Zahradil.

-To be elected, the next president will have to secure an absolute majority.
-Voting is likely to last for several rounds.
+Von der Leyen is expected to travel to the French city of Strasbourg, where the European Parliament sits, in the afternoon on Wednesday to attend the session and likely try to win over support for her nomination as the head of the EU's executive arm.

-MEPs will also have the final say in the EU's top four jobs, as all nominees must be confirmed by the European Parliament.
-That vote is expected to occur in mid-July.
+MEPs will have the final say in the EU's top four jobs, as all nominees must be confirmed by the European Parliament.
+That vote has not been set yet, but is expected to occur in mid-July.

 rs/jm (AFP, Reuters)